-Since 1979, Mr. Jacobs has founded and led four highly successful companies, including two multi-billion dollar, publicly traded corporations.
+Prior to XPO, Mr. Jacobs founded and led four highly successful companies and built each into a billion dollar or multi-billion dollar enterprise, including two publicly traded corporations.

 In 1989, Mr. Jacobs founded United Waste Systems, Inc. During his eight years as chairman and chief executive officer, he built the company into the fifth largest solid waste management business in North America.
 United Waste Systems generated pre-tax margins that were among the highest in its industry.
 Its stock outperformed the S&P 500 Index by 5.6 times and delivered a 55% compound annual rate of return from IPO until the company was sold for $2.5 billion in 1997.
-At the time of sale, the company had 40 landfills, 86 collection companies and 79 transfer and recycling stations in 25 states.
+At the time of sale, the company was a highly integrated organization of 40 landfills, 86 collection companies and 79 transfer and recycling stations in 25 states.